Standard Model Theory for the FCC-ee Tera-Z stage: The MBnumerics project

-i.e. the polynomial asymptotic behavior depends only on $x_{2}$.
-Linear integration variable transformations give a possibility for a nontrivial cross check of the numerical evaluation of the Mellin-Barnes integrals, since the integrands have different asymptotic behavior before and after the linear transformation.
+\ie the polynomial asymptotic behaviour depends only on $x_{2}$.
+One concludes that linear integration variable transformations may be used for non-trivial cross-checks of the numerical evaluation of the Mellin--Barnes integrals since the integrands have different asymptotic behaviour before and after the linear transformation, { although they do not improve the asymptotics in a crucial way.}